meganyyu/Prolific/README.md

     * Can create a snippet
     * Can read a snippet
     * Cannot update a snippet - once it's posted, it's posted!
-    * Problem: deleting a snippet?
+    * Deleting a snippet?
 No deletion for MVP
         * Future iteration: maybe users can delete a snippet - but users can only delete in the sense of removing attribution?

 ### Networking

 Most likely using [Firebase Authentication](https://firebase.google.com/docs/auth) for Users and using [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore) for Threads and Snippets.
+Using [Google Analytics for Firebase](https://firebase.google.com/docs/analytics) for ranking algorithm data.

 **List of network requests by screen**
 * Login Screen